 Conclusion

-Punitive damages are a powerful force in reducing truck accidents.
+Legal penalties are a powerful force in reducing truck accidents.
 Companies facing financial consequences rethink unsafe practices, drivers make better decisions, and industry-wide changes create a more substantial commitment to safety.
-This legal tool holds negligent parties accountable and protects lives, preventing future tragedies on the road.
-The effectiveness of punitive damages in these areas should instill confidence in their role in promoting road safety.
+This legal tool holds negligent parties accountable and protects lives, thereby preventing future road tragedies.